 Minimum borrower requirements

-NetCredit would not disclose minimum borrower requirements were.
-But, like other lenders who focus on the subprime market, NetCredit will typically make loans to those who don’t qualify for one from a traditional lender.
+NetCredit doesn’t disclose minimum borrower requirements, but like other lenders who focus on the subprime market, NetCredit will typically make loans to those who don’t qualify for one from a traditional lender.

 Fees and penalties